Getting financial support for your internship abroad.

 - Average grades / average grades for language courses

-Stays abroad of German students can also be funded according to the Federal Training Assistance Act (BAföG).
+Internships abroad by German students can also be funded under the German Federal Training Assistance Act (BAföG).
 One or two practical semesters integrated into the study program (that is, the achievements abroad are credited to the course) within the European Union can be funded.
-For internships outside the EU, a specific subject-specific justification is required.
-In any case, the application must be submitted to the BAföG office responsible for the destination country.
+For internships outside the EU, a subject-specific justification is required.
+German students who do not receive BAFöG in Germany are also advised to apply, as the subsidy rates are higher due to the additional costs for staying abroad.
+In any case, all applications are to be submitted to the BAföG office for the given destination country (not to the BAFöG office in Nordhausen).